How D-Wave Systems Work

 In nature, physical systems tend to evolve toward their lowest energy state: objects slide down hills, hot things cool down, and so on.
 This behavior also applies to quantum systems.
 To imagine this, think of a traveler looking for the best solution by finding the lowest valley in the energy landscape that represents the problem.

 Classical algorithms seek the lowest valley by placing the traveler at some point in the landscape and allowing that traveler to move based on local variations.
-While it is generally most efficient to move downhill and avoid climbing hills that are too high, such classical algorithms are prone to leading the traveler into nearby valleys that may not be the global minimum.
-Numerous trials are typically required, with many travelers beginning their journeys from different points.
+Such classical algorithms are prone to leading the traveler into nearby valleys that may not be the global minimum.
+Numerous trials are typically required, with travelers beginning their journeys from different points.

 In contrast, quantum annealing begins with the traveler simultaneously occupying many coordinates thanks to the quantum phenomenon of superposition.
-The probability of being at any given coordinate smoothly evolves as annealing progresses, with the probability increasing around the coordinates of deep valleys.
-Quantum tunneling allows the traveller to pass through hills—rather than be forced to climb them—reducing the chance of becoming trapped in valleys that are not the global minimum.
+Quantum tunneling allows the traveler to pass through hills—rather than be forced to climb them—reducing the chance of becoming trapped in valleys that are not the global minimum.
 Quantum entanglement further improves the outcome by allowing the traveler to discover correlations between the coordinates that lead to deep valleys.

-To program the system, a user maps a problem into a search for the “lowest point in a vast landscape,” corresponding to the best possible outcome.
+To program an annealing quantum computer, a user maps a problem into a search for the “lowest point in a vast landscape,” corresponding to the best possible outcome.
 The quantum processing unit considers all the possibilities simultaneously to determine the lowest energy required to form those relationships.
 The solutions are values that correspond to the optimal configurations of qubits found, or the lowest points in the energy landscape.
 These values are returned to the user program over the network.